3stadt/ggj18-sneeze/README.md

 ## Controls
 W/A/S/D or arrow keys: Move - H or Space: Heal (works only from behind a person) - K or Ctrl: Kill someone (Will be punished in a future version when it's the wrong person)

+## Credits

+Madey by:

-## Credits Mady by: - Denise Braun - Daniel Just - Felix Penthin - Simon Reeber - Patrick Stahl - Niklas Dzösch GGJ18 // Ansbach // Tradebyte
+- Denise Braun
+- Daniel Just
+- Felix Penthin
+- Simon Reeber
+- Patrick Stahl
+- Niklas Dzösch

+> GGJ18 // Ansbach // Tradebyte